 Notably, for second-home buyers, Deia property market is a very convenient base for a short or long stay.
 Among the facilities, here you find a small but quite well-stocked supermarket, a very helpful English speaking chemist and a few banks.

-Moreover, the village is located about a 30-40 minutes’ drive away from the hustle-bustle of the cosmopolitan Palma, with its beautiful historic Old Town and impressive Cathedral, excellent art venues and restaurants.
+Moreover, the village is located approximately forty minutes’ drive away from the hustle and bustle of the cosmopolitan Palma, with its beautiful historic Old Town and impressive Cathedral, excellent art venues and restaurants.
 It takes the same distance to reach the PMI international airport as well.

 Demarsay, View from the La Residencia (CC BY 2.0)